Evylon/availability-parser/README.md

   "smtphost": "example.com",
   # port of the smtp server.
 Usually 465 or 587
   "port": "465",
-  # desired url of an item that is currently not available
+  # desired url of an item that is currently out of stock
   "targetUrl": "https://www.example.com"
 }
 ```